-Prepping, the buzzword, is a twisted parody of prepping, the ideal.
-If you were to believe the traditional media you would think prepping to be crazy, not normal, something only nuts do!
+Prepping is a buzzword that is a twisted parody of the ideal.
+If you were to believe the traditional media, you would think prepping to be crazy, not normal, something only nuts do!

-As a buzzword, prepping is about survivalists (some doomsday-fearing) hoarding food for the end of the world, and about eschewing the comforts of modern living.
+As a buzzword, prepping is about survivalists (some doomsday-fearing) hoarding food for the end of the world and about eschewing the comforts of modern living.
 I prefer to look at it as TEOTWAWKI — that’s the acronym for The End of The World As We Know It.
-We’ve seen some crazy weather as of late, combined with living in uncertain times making preparing for what can happen, or prepping, is simply a smart and prudent approach.
+We’ve seen some crazy weather as of late, combined with living in uncertain times, making preparing for what can happen, or prepping, is simply a wise and prudent approach.

 To our Country’s Pioneers Prepping was Called Daily Life